Cinderfox/nlp-resources/README.md

 # NLP Resources

-This repository contains a series of Natural Language Processing (NLP) assignments.
-Each lab focuses on a different aspect of NLP, from basic analysis to more advanced techniques.
+This repository contains a series of Natural Language Processing (NLP) codes.
+Each code focuses on a different aspect of NLP, from basic analysis to more advanced techniques.
+Each code includes some comments to help understand its functionality and purpose.

 ## Contents